Our Fragile Community

 Yet few know of these hidden worlds and of the wildlife habitats that are fast disappearing to incursions caused by our insatiable appetite for forested resources and endless space.

 At Native Wildlife Rescue, we believe that the Southern Highlands community has a pivotal role to play in preserving its natural heritage.
-This includes taking a stand against deforestation and addressing the regulatory actions and threats that impact the fragile wildlife habitats that lie beyond the boundaries of our national parks.
+This includes taking a stand against deforestation and addressing the regulatory actions and threats that impact the fragile wildlife habitats that lie within and beyond the boundaries of our national parks and state forests.

 According to the NSW Environment and Heritage Office, the Southern Highlands Shale Forest and Woodland currently support 24 state and nationally-listed threatened species — amphibians, reptiles and birds [including the ‘gang gang’ and glossy cockatoo, turquoise parrot, hooded and scarlet robin and the once robust owl].
 Also joining the list are grey-headed flying foxes, yellow-bellied gliders and our iconic koalas.